 For indecisive people, like myself, it can be a feat to decide what to bake.
 Or what to eat.
 Fear not, friends!
 I took a (very small) break from seasonal baking to combine three desserts into one!
-I made this Cookie Dough Brownie Cheesecake, and it was definitely a good decision.
+I made this Cookie Dough Cheesecake with Brownie Crust, and it was definitely a good decision.

 The cookie dough is eggless, and the recipe also includes a step to heat/toast your flour.
 Taking these steps ensures that the cookie dough is safe to eat raw!
 The resulting dough will be soft, so it can be easily spread on top of the brownie layer.
 Reserved cookie dough will be mixed with additional flour so that it is firm enough to roll into balls for garnish.